-Under stressful circumstances, I find it difficult to eat anything.
+Under stressful circumstances, I lose my appetite.
 I’ve admitted more than once that I’m an emotional eater (I heart you, french fries), but emotional eating isn’t limited to those times when you’re feeling depressed, anxious, and utterly unlovable.
-I eat when I’m bored, and when there’s a psychologically empty space in my soul that needs filling – and that’s conveniently the same size as a cupcake.
+I eat when I’m bored and when there’s a psychologically empty space in my soul that needs filling—and that’s conveniently the same size as a cupcake.

 (Side note: Did you know there are cupcake ATMs?
 I swear, look it up.)

 Look at any website that offers tips on how to reduce stress, and you’ll get a ton of ideas that include stuff like “meditate,” “don’t drink coffee,” “talk it out with a good friend,” and “get a good night’s rest.”
 They’re not bad ideas; they just don’t work for everyone.
 I don’t have the patience to meditate or the patience to be patient enough to meditate.
-I don’t drink coffee as it as, getting a good night’s rest doesn’t make all that much of a difference for me, and I certainly don’t like baring my soul and sharing my problems with other people.
+I don’t drink coffee, getting a good night’s rest doesn’t make all that much of a difference, and I certainly don’t like baring my soul.
 So what does that leave me with?
 Data.
-Cold, hard, data.
+Cold, hard data.

-I am firm believer that in order to be the best, you have to learn from the best.
-When I wanted to know why my car was making that click click click sound, I went to my mechanic (although by the time I got there, the car didn’t make the sound anymore and my mechanic though I was a few liters short of a gallon, if you know what I mean).
-When I wanted insight as to why my cat was fur-mowing herself bald, I went to the vet (apparent food allergy, combined with stress).
-Similarly, when I wanted to know which of the myriad of coping strategies work the best, I went to the data we collected for Queendom’s Coping & Stress Management Skills Test.
+I am a firm believer that in order to be the best, you have to learn from the best.
+When I wanted to know why my car was making a *click click click* sound, I went to my mechanic—although by the time I got there, the car wasn’t making the sound anymore, and my mechanic just looked at me like I was crazy.
+Similarly, when I wanted to know which of the myriad of coping strategies available works best, I went to the data collected from Queendom’s Coping & Stress Management Skills Test.
 I looked at people who report having, well, pretty awesome lives.
 Specifically, people who:

-Who are these strange, non-human “super people,” and what is their superpower?
+Who are these strange, non-human “super people” and what is their superpower?
 The answer is good coping skills.
-Here are the top 3 methods they use to deal with stress:
+Here are the top three methods they use to deal with stress:

 The Problem-Solving Approach

-There are some occasions when not taking action to solve a problem is the best step – like when you don’t have enough information at your disposal to resolve it.
+There are some occasions when not taking action to solve a problem is the best—like when you don’t have enough information at your disposal to resolve it.
 And sometimes, when you leave things well enough alone, they work themselves out.
 I love those types of problems: The ones where everything in the universe seems to align and everything works out the way you want it to.
 But the universe isn’t lazy, nor is it stupid.
-Most problems require some degree of action, and that’s what super people do – they don’t stick their head in the sand.
+Most problems require some degree of action and that’s what super people do—they don’t stick their heads in the sand.

 When faced with a problem, super people don’t sit idly by; they actively looking for ways to find a solution to resolve the situation, get the rid of the source of the stress, or at least improve the circumstances surrounding it.
 Essentially, they approach life’s problems like they would any other problem: Do some research, outline a few strategies, determine the pros and cons of each option, and then choose the best one.
 If that strategy doesn’t work, they try another.
 The bottom line: They act rather than react.